adore/daylight/doc/develop.md

     }
   ````

-The associated and remoted methods will often have a configured name (eg.
+The associated and remoted methods will use configured name to look up the
-`top_comments`).
-When building your client models, simply set the `class_name`
+client model.
+In the case of `top_comments`, set the `class_name`
 correct to the corresponding client model (ie. `api/v1/comment`)

 ### Response Metadata